lf-edge/ekuiper/docs/en_US/extension/sink.md

 Open(ctx StreamContext) error
 ```

 The main task for a Sink is to implement _collect_ method.
-The function will be invoked when Kuiper feed any data into the sink.
+The function will be invoked when eKuiper feed any data into the sink.
 As an infinite stream, this function will be invoked continuously.
 The task of this function is to publish data to the external system.
-The first parameter is the context, and the second parameter is the data received from Kuiper.
+The first parameter is the context, and the second parameter is the data received from eKuiper.

 ```go
 //Called when each row of data has transferred to this sink